pcapriotti/optparse-applicative/README.md

     -q --target world

-It is this property which leads us to an Applicative interface instead of a Monadic one, as all option must be considered in parallel, and can not depend on the output of other options.
+It is this property which leads us to an Applicative interface instead of a Monadic one, as all options must be considered in parallel, and can not depend on the output of other options.

 Note, however, that the order of sequencing is still somewhat